»Comparing apples

 At the end of the semester it disappeared into a drawer.
 At the beginning of the next however Ulrich Stock, an editor at the renowned German newspaper ZEIT, asking whether they might print my »Genesis«?
 I was flabbergasted!
 My professor, Roland Henß, had sent it to them without my knowledge.
 The full-page publication came on New Year’s Eve and resulted in a great many reader’s letters.
 Lots of readers asked whether they could have the page as a poster?
 Good idea!
 Soon after the ZEIT produced the posters, a publisher asked to issue my »creation« as a book.
 Over the years other book editions followed (see below), some of them combining several languages at once.
 My »Genesis« was and is shown at national and international exhibitions, and was published in newspapers, magazines, reference books, and school books.

 These reactions encouraged me to stick to the creative path I had just chosen.
 Initially I earned money with classic commissioned work, but peu à peu my self-propelled work became another professional mainstay.
 Language and the topic of »beginning« stay on my mind, as does the topic of »ending«.
 Many later works were developed out of my extant collections.
 With my Icon spell project I take the idea of communication via sequences of pictorial signs to a new level.
+It is about creating a visual world language together with as many as different people as possible.

 No graven images or likenesses